timaelbaghdadi/Digitizing-circles/README.md

 This is the file with the instructions to execute the program and the algorithm implemented to solve the exercises.

-This project is related to solve 2 different exercises to digitalize circles.
+The objetive of this project is solving 2 different exercises to digitalize circles using geometry and simple algorithms.
 Please, first of all, Install Java (JAVASE-10) and Eclipse to execute the files.
 Here are the links to download the programs: https://www.oracle.com/java/technologies/java-archive-javase10-downloads.html
 https://www.eclipse.org/downloads/